Socolate1234/Student-Management-System/readme.txt

-When you open the project :
-Make sure to import 6 files including sqljdbc42 and 5 files of mssql-jdcb.
+The projects runs on Netbeans.
+Make sure to import the Library required to use the database The database consists 2 files and run on Microsoft SQL
-Import DATABASE APP STUDENT in SQL Server Management and name them:DB_ASS_Java3 you should run the file without any problem